agsb/milliForth-RiscV/Notes.md

 The milliForth will be a program called by elsewhere alien operational system, then use of temporary registers T0-T6, because they are expendable bettween function calls.

-The milliForth uses memory pointers for data stack, return stack.
-They must be memory pointers because are acessed using fetch and store words from a special structure called s.

 ## Coding

+The milliForth uses memory pointers for data stack and return stack, to allow acesse using fetch and store from a special structure called 'user structure'.

 This version includes: